Bill Pay

 Enabling Combined Payments

-- Find the Combine Payments setting and enable it.
+- Enable the Combine Payments setting.

 Payment Statuses